Regina R. Félix, Ph.D.

 Ph.D., University of Illinois at Urbana-Champaign

-Edited Volume.
+Book.
 Félix, Regina R. and Scott D. Juall Eds.
 Cultural Exchanges between Brazil and France.
 Comparative Cultural Studies Series.
-West Lafayette: Purdue University Press (July).
+West Lafayette: Purdue University Press, 2016.

-Chapter on Comedy.
-Félix, Regina R. Volume Introduction, organization, and editing.
+Chapter.
+Félix, Regina R. Volume introduction, organization, and editing.
 Pinazza, Natália and Louis Bayman Eds.
 Directory of World Cinema: Brazil.
-Chicago: University of Chicago Press.
-Pp. 231-233.
+Chicago: University of Chicago Press, 2013.
+Pp. 230-250.